zerjz/lexitron/imp-form.md

 **Subclass:** Imp

-**Spell Effect:** Transform yourself into the visage of a diabolical imp, gaining increased abilities
+**Spell Effect:** Cloaks your self in the image of an imp, allowing them levitation, increased fire resistance, and a chance to perform an enraging attack.

 # Header